jackhump/PSP_GWAS/README.md

 # Functional Genomics in a Genome-Wide Assocation Study of Progressive Supranuclear Palsy

-Jack Humphrey & Kurt Farrell
+Jack Humphrey, Ashvin Ravi & Kurt Farrell

 Icahn School of Medicine at Mount Sinai, New York